 In a similar vein to personalized retail, the vast majority of services need elements of customization and personalization.
 And it’s especially true for local businesses.

-If you’re a local business that’s on the ball and has a Google My Business account, various social media pages, and a website, conversational marketing is going to be your go-to for getting in there before your competitors give a better quote.
+If you’re a local business that’s on the ball and has a Google My Business account, various social media pages, and a website, conversational marketing will be your go-to for getting in there before your competitors give a better quote.

 Business-to-business marketing is one of the most intensive examples of conversational marketing today.
 As businesses move towards a more customer-centric way of thinking, they embrace the need to engage with customers more naturally and approachable.